-Plymouth Church UCC (Fort Wayne, IN) and First Congregational UCC (Angola, IN) are delighted to cohost a fundraising campaign to bring jubilee to our neighbors burdened by medical debt in Northeastern Indiana and the surrounding midwestern region.
+Plymouth Church UCC (Fort Wayne, IN), First Congregational UCC (Angola, IN), and Peace UCC (Fort Wayne, IN) are delighted to cohost a fundraising campaign to bring jubilee to our neighbors burdened by medical debt in Northeastern Indiana and the surrounding midwestern region.
 Just $1 donated can pay off $100 in medical debt, so whatever amount you are able to give, you can be sure that your donation is having an impact.*

 In Luke’s gospel, when Jesus returns from his 40 days in the wilderness, he begins his public ministry by going to the synagogue and reading from Isaiah 61, “The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 The Lord has sent me . . . to let the oppressed go free, to proclaim the year of the Lord’s favor.”
 He told the people listening that this scripture was now fulfilled in their hearing.
 May we, the living body of Christ in our time, bring good news to the poor and proclaim the year of the Lord’s favor, and fulfill the scripture in the hearing of our neighbors who need it most, liberating them for life abundant.